Council on Aging

 Council Meetings

-Ashfield Council on Aging members meet monthly on the first Wednesday at 2:00 pm in the Town Hall, Lower Level.
+Ashfield Council on Aging members meet monthly on the first Wednesday at 2:00 pm in the lower level of the Belding Memorial Library, 344 Main Street.
 These monthly meetings are open to the public.

 Agendas and Minutes of past meetings are available in the online documents folder “Agendas & Minutes.”